 There was always something unique about Dimitris Mitropanos.
 As one friend put it: he was perhaps the most popular singer in Greece that was somehow off key.
 When I later thought about it, I came to the conclusion that that’s exactly what made him so beloved.
-Mitropanos was the guy next door, the friend you would share a glass of wine, some olives and cheese with, the shoulder to cry on, and once those tears dried up, the person you would sing with about life’s hard blows.
+Mitropanos was the guy next door, the friend you would share a glass of wine or some olives and cheese with, the shoulder to cry on, and once those tears dried up, the person you would sing with about life’s hard blows.

-Mitropanos was born in Trikala, northwestern Greece, in 1948.
+Mitropanos was born in Trikala, central Greece, in 1948.
 Fate had it that he would meet his father for the first time 29 years later, when the family received a letter saying he was alive and living in Romania.
 As a lad, Mitropanos worked in all sorts of odd jobs to support the family.
 Like many Greeks in the ’60s he came to Athens seeking a better future.
 It wasn’t long before he began to sing “out of need”.
 But he never wanted to become a singer.
 He admits it took him a while before he finally accepted his calling.
 He wanted to become an architect but that was out of the question.
 His father was a communist.
 And in those days, having a “red” background was equal to no rights.

 It was singer Grigoris Bithikotsis who heard something special in Mitropanos’ unrefined voice and suggested he visit the studios of Columbia Records, where he met bouzouki great Yiorgos Zambetas and got his big break.
 He worked beside Zambetas and learnt “how to be a singer”.
 Of the master Zambetas, whom he called his teacher and father, he said: “He was the only person in song who helped me without expecting anything in return.
 In every other collaboration, I have given something and received.”

 It wasn’t long before the big names like composers Mikis Theodorakis, Dimos Moutsis, Apostolos Kaldaras, Yiannis Spanos, Takis Mousafiris, Dimitris Papadimitriou, Yiorgos Katsaros, Yiorgos Hadjinasios, Christos Nikolopoulos, and others would discover his raw talent.
 At 18, Mitropanos records his first 45 single, “Hameni Paschalia” (Lost Easter) by Vasilis Koumbis to the lyrics of Dimitris Iatropoulos:

 Mitropanos ushered in the ’80s with a song that marked an entire generation.
 Together with Lakis Papadopoulos (aka Lakis me ta Psila Rever), he released “Gia Na S’Ekdikitho (To Take Revenge on You), lyrics by Kyriakos Doumos…

 Mitropanos’ magnitude has to do with the fact that though he was the definite laika singer, we say he had a “laiko” voice – a voice that represents the Greek people (years ago this meant the working classes) – he managed in his 45-year career to move from one genre to the other, whether that was art song (entechno), laiko or rock, with great ease but at the same time doing nothing to fit into these styles.

-One of my favorites was the driven rock zeibeikiko “Ta Kokkina ta Blues” (The Red Blues) off 1998 Tou Erota kai tis Fygis (Of Love and Flight) by the late Manos Xydous of Pyx Lax fame. http://www.youtube.com/watch?v=tJXW0hH0Afw&feature=related
+One of my favorites was the driven rock zeibeikiko “Ta Kokkina ta Blues” (The Red Blues) off 1998 Tou Erota kai tis Fygis (Of Love and Flight) by the late Manos Xydous of Pyx Lax fame.

-Mitropanos “left” us today, in humility as he served Greek song.
+Mitropanos “left” us today (April 17, 2012), in humility as he served Greek song.
 He was 64.